tosdr/tosback-versions/f.lux/Privacy Policy.md

 We receive and store any information you knowingly provide to us.
 For example, if you use our Software to search for your location, we may collect geolocation data (including, without limitation, city names and specific addresses you provide).
 We may also collect usage information such as your Software settings and preferences, and system information (including, without limitation, make and model of your computer, driver versions, and connected display types).
 Certain information may be required to take advantage of some of our features.

-If you request support or ask a question about the Software, we may communicate with you if you’ve provided us the means to do so (either directly or through a third party service such as Facebook, Twitter and/or an email provider).
+If you request support or ask a question about the Software, we may communicate with you if you’ve provided us the means to do so (either directly or through a third party service and/or an email provider).
 For example, we may send you emails about your use of the Software or responses to comments or questions you may have.

 #### Information Collected Automatically